-Research groups within the QUEST Institute for Experi-mental Quantum Metrology
+Research groups (RG) within the QUEST Institute for Experi-mental Quantum Metrology

-Quantum Clocks and Complex Systems, led by Priv.-Doz.
-Dr. Tanja Mehlstäubler, focuses on the development of a new generation of optical clocks based on Coulomb crystals of trapped ions.
+RG QUEST 2 Quantum Clocks and Complex Systems, led by Prof. Dr. Tanja Mehlstäubler, focuses on the development of a new generation of optical clocks based on Coulomb crystals of trapped ions.
 Implementing precision spectroscopy in complex systems we search for new physics beyond the Standard Model and develop platforms where novel quantum clocks can be operated.
 In our second project, we investigate the dynamics of self-organized atomic systems and study symmetry breaking and field theories therein.